 Note: The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
 Each step must be completed in writing (email and email attachments are acceptable).

 - The student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.
 If the faculty member has not responded to the first level of appeal within ten (10) days, the student may proceed to level two (2).

 - If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair or program director.

 - If the matter is still not resolved to the satisfaction of the student, the third level of appeal is for the student to submit the appeal in writing to the Dean of the School in which the course involved is taught.
 If the course is taught in Humanities or Accelerated where there is no Dean, the student should proceed to step 4.

-4. Issues which are not resolved to the student’s satisfaction may be moved forward by the student to the Student Affairs Committee.
-To facilitate this process, communications to the Student Affairs Committee may be directed to the Executive Assistant for Academic Affairs, Anita Johnson, at email@example.com
+- Grade Appeals which are not resolved to the student’s satisfaction in steps 1-3 may then be heard by the Student Affairs Committee.
+To facilitate this process, communications to the Student Affairs Committee should be directed to the Executive Assistant for Academic Affairs at email@example.com.